ryanrozanitis/Detection_of_IoT_BotNet_Attacks_Data_Mining/README.md

 ## PDF and more details
 If you are interested in more technical details, download and read the pdf for my unpublished paper detailing my work and findings, Detection_of_IoT_BotNet_Attacks_Data_Mining_Final.pdf.

-## Source
+## Source for Traffic Data
-Traffic data is sourced from:
+Source Informaion:
    - Creators: Yair Meidan, Michael Bohadana, Yael Mathov, Yisroel Mirsky, Dominik Breitenbacher, Asaf Shabtai and Yuval Elovici
    - Meidan, Bohadana, Mathov, Mirsky, Shabtai: Department of Software and Information Systems Engineering; Ben-Gurion University of the Negev; Beer-Sheva, 8410501;